0xSero/partisia-docs/docs/node-operations/run-a-baker-node.md

 ## Register your node

-The final step in becoming a block producer in the Partisia Blockchain is the registration.
-This is done by committing a stake of MPC Tokens and sending a registration form.
-Staking is done in the [Partisia Blockhain Browser](https://browser.partisiablockchain.com/node-operation) on the *Stake* button; registration is done on the node via the `node-register.sh` script.

-There are three prerequisites for registering:

-1. You have staked the minimum amount of tokens (see [Get MPC tokens](get-mpc-tokens.md))
-1. You have completed your KYC/KYB, and it is verified (you will have received a verification e-mail).
-Write down your Synaps Session ID
-1. You have a reader node running that is up-to-date with the rest of the network, see below how to check this

-## Registering the node
+Registration is done on the node via the `node-register.sh` script.
 The registration ensures that your account and tokens are associated with your node.
 It also creates a profile with public information about your node.

 ???+ note